 Rosy's Jazz Hall

 Rosy's is a truly unique mixture of elegance and grittiness.
 The venue's roots as a music club are clearly on display, yet it is by no means unrefined.
 That is evident from the very start with the gorgeous and stylish bridal suite upstairs where the girls typically get ready for the wedding, and it's obvious that a lot of effort goes into the presentation of food.
 The beautiful enclosed atrium as well as the outdoor patio area are both ideal ceremony settings, and in the reception space a large stage can accommodate just about any size band you could want.

 New Orleans Pharmacy Museum

-While couples usually have their venue picked out by the time they book me, from time to time clients will involve me earlier in the process and ask for suggestions.
-When I mention this location, the reaction is often one of somewhat amused disbelief... "getting married at a pharmacy museum?"
+While couples usually have their venue picked out by the time they book me, from time to time clients will involve me earlier in the process and ask for venue suggestions.
+When I mention this particular location, the reaction is often one of somewhat amused disbelief... "getting married at a pharmacy museum?"
 But once they see pictures of the courtyard, they understand.
 While not a huge space, the courtyard is beautiful, with tons of character, and is a great option for a smaller wedding of perhaps 50-100 guests.